mohiey-507/Fully-Connected-Neural-Network/README.md

-# Deep-Neural-Network
+# Fully-Connected Neural Network
-Building a Deep Neural Network from scratch
+Building a Deep Fully-Connected(Dense) from scratch